North Carolina case could become an oft-cited marker in the push to “raise the floor”

 So suppose, for example, a 6-year-old picks a tulip from a yard near his bus stop without permission.
 Regardless of any previous misbehavior, should that be the incident that lands him in front of a juvenile court judge?

 New Hanover County Chief District Court Judge Jay Corpening certainly doesn’t think so, according to the McClatchy news agency’s Raleigh News and Observer.
-And yet that’s precisely the situation the judge faced when a little boy whose legs were too short to touch the floor underneath him, coloring in a picture, in a courtroom in Wilmington, North Carolina.
+And yet that’s precisely the situation the judge faced a little boy whose legs were too short to touch the floor underneath him, coloring in a picture, in a courtroom in Wilmington, North Carolina.

 Under state law in North Carolina, children as young as 6 can be sent to face the music in juvenile court.
 Although parents can help the child, it is the child who is charged and is expected to assist in their own defense.
 In this case, the little boy is charged with injury to real property.